 Finding Antidotes Against Toxic Metals

 Peptides and short proteins serve as common scaffolds for metal detoxification in many organisms.
-As peptides are biocompatible, flexible, and contain a variety of potential functionalities, developing a new peptidic-based drug for this purpose may be highly advantageous.
+As peptides are biocompatible, flexible, and contain a variety of potential functionalities, developing next-generation peptide-based chelating agents for this purpose may be highly advantageous.
 We aim to design non-toxic peptides for selective metal detoxification.